evernost/gangQin/README.md

 ## TODO / Ideas

-Remaining tasks:
+- [ ] add a weak arbitration mode
 - [ ] CTRL+ and CTRL- adjust the view span in pianoroll mode.
 - [ ] terminate properly when the last cursor is reached.
-- [ ] staffscope: highlight the sections that causes the most trouble.
 - [ ] scoreShot-capture: on the capture window, show the snapshot count number.
+- [ ] add a perspective effect to the pianoroll view
+- [X] staffscope: highlight the sections that causes the most trouble.
-- [ ] staffscope: print a "no signal" message when there is no staff available for the current cursor
+- [X] staffscope: print a "no signal" message when there is no staff available for the current cursor
-- [ ] add a perspective to the pianoroll view